 Rising up like a huge fort out of Oregon’s high desert, Fort Rock State Park is a natural wonder to behold.
-The surrounding state recreation area is a great spot for hiking day trips and beautiful scenery, and you won’t want to miss it on your next trip to central Oregon!
+The surrounding state recreation area is a great spot for hiking day trips and beautiful scenery, and you won’t want to miss Fort Rock on your next trip to central Oregon!

-Ancient Remnants to Explore
+Ancient Remnants to Explore in Fort Rock

 Fort Rock is essentially the remains of a very old volcanic eruption.
 It’s a huge ring made of tuff, the ash that gets deposited when a volcano blows big.
 This fascinating geological formation also has an ancient human history: it’s the site of some of the oldest sandals ever found!
 Several pairs of sagebrush sandals have been found in the cave here, dated at between 9,000 and 11,000 years old.
 The Fort Rock Cave itself, where the sandals were found, is a National Heritage Site, only able to be visited through a guided Fort Rock State Park tour.
 Make reservations at the Park Store of the Oregon State Parks website.
 Tours are available in summer months only, approximately once a week, so plan your visit well in advance.
 The cost is only $10 per person, quite a deal for the wealth of history you’ll receive!